Ortner, Donald J. Department of Anthropology, Smithsonian Institution, Washington, DC.

 - Diseases reported in archeological human remains

 The study of disease in the ancient past.
-The term paleopathology applies to any evidence of disease in any form of life, including both plants and animals.
-However, the research emphasis and the publications that deal with paleopathology focus largely on disease in humans and the ancestors of modern humans.
-Nevertheless, there is a significant literature on ancient animal disease, and research in this area of science is increasing.
-The following text, though, will highlight only the evidence of disease in human groups.
-See also: Anthropology; Disease; Early modern humans; Fossil humans
+Paleopathology is the investigation of ancient diseases and their origins.
+The term applies to any evidence of disease in any form of life, including both plants and animals.
+However, the research emphasis and most publications (including this article) that deal with paleopathology focus largely on disease in humans and the ancestors of modern humans (Fig. 1).
+Nevertheless, there is a significant literature on ancient animal disease, and research in this area of science is ongoing.
+See also: Anthropology; Disease; Early modern humans; Epidemiology; Fossil humans

 The content above is only an excerpt.